 This upgrade was a long-term project that took about a year and required updates to over 1,700 files and 100,000 lines of code.

 Keeping a parallel branch open for such a long time with this many file updates wasn’t an easy task.
-It is important to remember that while this work was ongoing, Bandwidth developers pushed code into the Dashboard’s main branch every week.
+It is important to remember that while this work was ongoing, Bandwidth developers pushed code into the Bandwidth App’s main branch every week.
 In many cases, this new code introduced new pages and even significant changes to already existing pages.

 It quickly became apparent that avoiding merge conflicts when pulling the latest changes from the main branch would be a challenge.